boltops-tools/lono/README.md

 ### Lono Cfn Deploy

 Lono provides a `lono cfn` lifecycle command that allows you to launch stacks quickly.
-The `lono cfn deploy` generates and launches the CloudFormation stack.
+The `lono up` generates and launches the CloudFormation stack.
 If you are in a lono project and have a `demo` lono blueprint.
 To create a stack run:

-    $ lono cfn deploy demo
+    $ lono up demo

 ## Contributing